 … if you are under the age of 18.
-If you are older than 18, why are you still living with your parents, better still, why do you want to move back in with your parents ?
+If you are older than 18, why are you still living with your parents, better still, why do you want to move back in with your parents?
 Pretty sure your parents won’t say no to your request, but maybe they should.

 Question: Do you want your parents to move in with you after their “nest egg” ends up exhausted because they had to support you between the ages of 25 and 30 ?
 Think about it, turn about is fair play in this world, especially when it comes to you invading your parents Golden Years.

 This sounds like a rather parsimonious opinion, but when did it become a badge of courage to live with your parents?
-I must admit, that I am a hypocrite on this matter, as I lived with my parents during most of my work terms, when I was a co-op students, however, once I graduated, I did not move back home.
-This did not mean I did not want to live at home, but, I also knew my parents had done their job with me.
+I must admit, that I am a hypocrite on this matter, as I lived with my parents during most of my work terms, when I was a co-op student, however, once I graduated, I did not move back home.
+This did not mean I did not want to live at home, but I also knew my parents had done their job with me.
 They had made sure I had a degree and they had taught me all they could, and yes, they have helped me in life financially, but I have not moved back in with them.

-When I was younger, kids wanted to move away from home, and be an adult, when did staying a kid become a status symbol?
+When I was younger, kids wanted to move away from home, and be an adult.
+When did staying a kid become a status symbol?

-I suppose if you are in dire straights, and this is your only option, your parents will want to help however, here are a few helpful hints and tips if you are planning on moving back in with your parents:
+I suppose if you are in dire straights, and this is your only option, your parents will want to help, however, here are a few helpful hints and tips if you are planning on moving back in with your parents:

-- You may have grown up in your parents house, but it is no longer your home, you are now a lodger, treat this house accordingly.
+- You may have grown up in your parent’s house, but it is no longer your home.
+You are now a lodger.
+Treat this house accordingly.

 - If you have a car, get rid of it (and no that doesn’t mean you can borrow your parents car).
 If you can afford to have a car, you can afford not to live with your parents.
 Worse don’t ask your parents to support your “car habit”.

-- Respect your parents privacy.
-Make sure you allocate time to NOT to be in your parents house.
+- Respect your parents’ privacy.
+Make sure you allocate time to NOT to be in your parent’s house.
 Your parents will thank you for it.

 Big Cajun Man Lemma of Baby Boom Retirement